Log Burner Installation Cost

 How Much to Install a Log Burner?

-How much does it cost to install a log burner with a chimney?
+So, how much does it cost to install a log burner with a chimney?

-It will cost £1,200 to install a log burner if a chimney is already present, including cleaning and lining the chimney and installing a log burner to HETAS (Heating Equipment Testing and Approval Scheme) standards.
+This cost includes cleaning and lining the chimney, and installing a log burner to HETAS (Heating Equipment Testing and Approval Scheme) standards.

-And how much does it cost to install a log burner without a chimney?
+And, how much does it cost to install a log burner without a chimney?

 House is a new build with no chimney.
 I want to replace the electric fire with a log burner, but need to know if it's possible without a chimney?

-Enter details of your job, and you’ll be connected with 3 friendly and trusted professionals to help with your new log burner installation.
+Enter details of your job, and you’ll be connected with 3 trusted professionals to help with your new log burner installation.
 We work with hundreds of tradespeople specialising in a variety of areas to help with everything you need.
-For an instant price guide of quotes for installing a log burner, use MyJobQuote today!

 Cost of Log Burner Installation